Previous Lab Members

 MSc Student

 Meg joined the CNMD Lab in 2020 as a Masters student working with Dr. Christopher Erb and Dr. Raamy Majeed from the School of Philosophy at UoA.
-Her thesis focuses on understanding the ‘hot’ cognitive aspects of executive control with an emotionally-laden Stroop test.
-Her thesis explores topics in facial perception, emotional intelligence and cognitive control in adults.
+Her thesis focused on understanding the ‘hot’ cognitive aspects of executive control with an emotionally-laden Stroop test.

 Isabella Kite